+Indigenous Specific Land Claims in Canada are claims made by First Nation communities related to the administration of land and other First Nation assets by the government of Canada.
+Indigenous Specific Land Claims in Canada can also involve mismanagement of indigenous land or assets by the crown under the Indian Act.
 Specific land claims arise from alleged non-fulfilment of treaties or other legal obligations, or from the alleged improper administration of lands.
-It was not until 1973 that the federal government began to consider specific land claims from various First Nations.
+The federal government began to consider specific land claims from various First Nations in 1973.

 Indigenous Land Claims in Canada: A Retrospective